 And there you have it, all done and ready to be sliced and diced for your recipes.
 Enjoy!

-If you want to roast your squash seeds, you may enjoy this easy recipe for Spicy Squash Seeds.
+When you are done, if you want to roast your squash seeds, you may enjoy this easy recipe for Spicy Squash Seeds.